OSSEC Guide

 cp ossec.pub install_files/ansible-base/

 The fingerprint is a unique identifier for an encryption (public) key.
 The short and long key ids correspond to the last 8 and 16 hexadecimal digits of the fingerprint, respectively, and are thus a subset of the fingerprint.
-The value for ossec_gpg_fpr must be the full 40 hexadecimal digit GPG fingerprint for this same key, with all capital letters and no spaces.
+The full fingerprint must be the entire 40 hexadecimal digit GPG fingerprint for this same key, with all capital letters and no spaces.
 The following command will retrieve and format the fingerprint per our requirements:

 gpg --with-colons --fingerprint "<fingerprint>" | grep "^fpr" | cut -d: -f10

-Next you specify the e-mail that you’ll be sending alerts to, as ossec_alert_email.
+Next you must specify the e-mail that you’ll be using to receive alerts.
 This could be your work email, or an alias for a group of IT admins at your organization.
 It helps for your mail client to have the ability to filter the numerous messages from OSSEC into a separate folder.

 Now you can move on to the SMTP and SASL settings, which are straightforward.
 These correspond to the outgoing e-mail address used to send the alerts instead of where you’re receiving them.
-If that e-mail is ossec@news-org.com, the sasl_username would be OSSEC and sasl_domain would be news-org.com.
+If that e-mail is ossec@news-org.com, the SASL Username would be OSSEC and the SASL Domain would be news-org.com.

 The Postfix configuration enforces certificate verification, and requires both a valid certificate and STARTTLS support on the SMTP relay.
 By default the system CAs will be used for validating the relay certificate.
 If you need to provide a custom CA to perform the validation, copy the cert file to install_files/ansible-base add a new variable to group_vars/all/site-specific: